foxford/svc-error-rs/README.md

 [![Build Status][travis-img]][travis]

-Implementation of [RFC7807][rfc7807]: Problem Details for HTTP APIs.
+An implementation of [RFC7807][rfc7807]: Problem Details for HTTP APIs.